Are We Alone?

 Do the aliens exist at the same time as us?

 A factor that many people fail to consider is time.
+I call this the Christmas tree problem.
 Think of the galaxy as a Christmas tree with blinking lights throughout its space.
 Each brief light pulse is the life of a technological civilization.
 While there may be many lights turned on at any one given instant, the chance of two adjacent lights being on at the same time is much lower.
 Even if we could look into the night sky and see a big bright indicator light for every world that has a civilization, remember that that information is hundreds, thousands, even tens of thousands of years old.
 If we launched a spaceship to any one of them, even if it could travel at some meaningful fraction of light speed, the chances of that civilization still existing by the time we got there are small.

 Even civilizations that survive their nuclear age and manage not to kill themselves are still vulnerable to Mother Nature.
 Terrestrial killers like supervolcanos and pandemics, and cosmic killers like asteroids, novae and supernovae, can all destroy the hardiest populations.
 No civilization lives forever, and on a 14-billion year time scale, very few will happen to live side-by-side at the same time.